 1. Get Started with Tailwind

 Try out Tailwind for FREE using this link.
 If you end up loving it, you can continue using Tailwind for $10/month after the Free Trial is over.
-That's a bargain compared to a lot of other Pinterest automating and scheduling tools.

 2. Connect Your Pinterest Account to your Tailwind.